amomen9/PostgreSQL/PostgreSQL Course/Introduction2PostgreSQL.md

 However, here we discuss moving the data directory for learning purposes.
 This might also be used somewhere by some of you if complies your taste and needs.

+#### PostgreSQL Installation Methods

+* There are several ways to install PostgreSQL.
+The most recommended one is installing from package repositories, as they are widely used and can resolve the requirements and prevent mismatches much more safely.
+Plus, you can upgrade the packages installed at no turmoil, and other requirements like service files, service users, symbolic links, default directories and standard locations are created automatically.

+* Installation methods:
+1. Compile from source, install dependencies first and compile from the source
+2. Manually upload the binaries and other files to the server
+3. Manually download bundled packages, meaning rpm, deb, or other bundled packages and install them with the native package installers
+4. Use package managers (recommended)

+As said before, the approaches 1 and 2 need extra work like moving the files, creating users and directories, configuration files, and service files.
+ A small error in this operation could lead to big and unexpected troubles, but it may be a good exercise for learning purposes.
+It is advised that you do it once if you want to become a good expert at PostgreSQL, both at compiling any application from the source in general, and setting
+ PostgreSQL compile-time configuration variables, like defining the size of index and heap files (Which is **1GB** by default).

+* We explain installing from the package managers here.

 #### Start with PostgreSQL native installation on Linux:

 The installation instructions are for RHEL And Ubuntu.
 However, if you learn them and complete reading this document, you should have no problem installing pg on other distributions.